| |

 print, or just fill-in and print.)
 Very useful: IRS

-Cycle of a Public Charity."
-Lots of other useful and
+Cycle of an Exempt Organization."
+Lots and LOTS of other

 - Apply for a tax

-identification number (Form SS-4) ONLINE or by fax
+identification number (Form SS-4) ONLINE or by phone only for

 - The rules you